WhimsyCreative/whimsy-framework/README.md

 ## Changelog

+### 2.1
++ Header and menus are called dynamically instead of built into the header.

 ### 2.0.1
 + Improved typography and updated design.
 + New folder structure - framework files have all been moved to the /library folder.